gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 ### Nested canonical links

-Since the [implicit frame of a model](#Model-frame-and-canonical-link ) is determined by its canonical link, there are a couple scenarios in a nested model that could affect the designation of canonical link.
+Since the [implicit frame of a model](#model-frame-and-canonical-link ) is determined by its canonical link, there are a couple scenarios in a nested model that could affect the designation of canonical link.